 Daily Anchor Activities for Safe Schools Week

 Monday – Start with Hello and kick off Safe Schools Week

 - Use the morning announcements, broadcasting system, and virtual learning environments to introduce your SAVE Promise Club and inform the community about what your club members are doing to prevent violence.
 Don’t forget to remind students about the three steps of the Start With Hello program!

 Tuesday – Review the Say Something Steps

 - Post the three Say Something steps in highly visible places: on social media channels, school websites, and posters around school campuses.
 Remind students to Say Something immediately to a trusted adult if they come across warning signs or threats.
 Use the plentiful resources on Sandy Hook Promise’s Digital Learning Center.

 Wednesday – National SAVE Day

-- Use a space where social distancing can happen – a parking lot, large football field, or video conferencing system.
 Create stars in the SAVE Promise Club colors – purple, orange, green, and blue – to commemorate those lost by school or gun violence in your community.
+Display the stars in the main lobby, courtyard, cafeteria, gym, or on a football field for an upcoming athletic event.
 Partner up with other local schools for the event to build bridges and unite to prevent violence.